Dragons Rioting: Reception

-Nick Smith of ICv2 was unimpressed with the series, calling it "a disappointing step downward in quality for Yen Press."
+Nick Smith of ICv2 was unimpressed with the series, calling it "a disappointing step downward in quality for Yen Press".
 He gave the first volume two stars out of five, calling it "a weirdly unfunny high school martial arts harem comedy".
-He felt that the fanservice was excessive, despite its attempts to be self-referentially humorous, and opined that the series' only audience would be "readers who want to look at exaggerated, hyper-sexualized high school girls."
+He felt that the fanservice was excessive, despite its attempts to be self-referentially humorous, and opined that the series' only audience would be "readers who want to look at exaggerated, hyper-sexualized high school girls".

 Richard Gutierrez of The Fandom Post was much more positive toward the manga, giving it an A+.
-He wrote that "Tsuyoshi Watanabe has done a masterful job of comically combining Rintaro’s suffering, dynamically over the top battles and buxom beauties to create a wonderful story of endurance within a harem atmosphere."
-Commenting on the fanservice, he wrote that "the average male reader will of course ogle the fan service dotted across the pages, but it is a shame if you overlook the strong female leads", and questioned Yen Press' decision to rate the series as "mature" due to that element, believing it to be less harmful than the gore in series which had received a lower rating.
-He concluded by writing that "Dragons Rioting is a becoming a great story of suffering and friendship which I hope will extend into a complete franchise within the near future."
+He wrote that "Tsuyoshi Watanabe has done a masterful job of comically combining Rintaro's suffering, dynamically over the top battles and buxom beauties to create a wonderful story of endurance within a harem atmosphere".
+Commenting on the fanservice, he wrote that "the average male reader will of course ogle the fanservice dotted across the pages, but it is a shame if you overlook the strong female leads", and questioned Yen Press' decision to rate the series as "mature" due to that element, believing it to be less harmful than the gore in series which had received a lower rating.
+He concluded by writing that "Dragons Rioting is a becoming a great story of suffering and friendship which I hope will extend into a complete franchise within the near future".